BERLIN – DAR ES SALAAM

 THINGS DON’T REALLY EXIST UNTIL YOU GIVE THEM A NAME: UNPACKING URBAN HERITAGE (2018)

 Things don’t really exist until you give them a name traces contemporary urban heritage discourses and practices across the globe.
 From Dar es Salaam to Berlin, via Istanbul, Flint and Kolkata, a wide range of voices connects to heritage debates.
 Artists, curators, and activists as well as historians, architects, planners and urban researchers address the urban heritage conundrum: Although heritage is claimed to have the power to achieve social cohesion and galvanise urban communities, it is intrinsically contested and divisive.
-Through fresh perspectives, concepts, methods and tools rather than a belief in absolute aesthetic and material values, this book argues for a more citizen-centred and rights-based approach to heritage which could help to make cities more just and
+Through fresh perspectives, concepts, methods and tools rather than a belief in absolute aesthetic and material values, this book argues for a more citizen-centred and rights-based approach to heritage which could help to make cities more just and inclusive.

 Edited by Rachel Lee, Diane Barbé, Anne-Katrin Fenk & Philipp Misselwitz

 Published with Mkuki na Nyota Dar es Salaam (English version), 2018.

 TALKING CITIES: URBAN NARATIVES FROM DAR ES SALAAM & BERLIN (2017)